Skip to main content

 oriented towards head and neck cancer research, training and treatment throughout Europe.
 Individuals from elsewhere in the world are also welcome to apply for membership.

-The Board scrutinises and approves the membership applications
+The Board scrutinises and approves the membership applications.

-• Article 4
+Article 4

-The EHNS is governed by a Board.
+The EHNS is governed by a Board of Officers.

-The Board consists of
+The Board of Officers consists of:

-• President,
+• a President,

-• Secretary,
+• a General Secretary,

-• Treasurer,
+• a Treasurer,

-• Article 5
+Article 5

 A European Conference on Head and Neck Oncology (ECHNO) will be organised regularly.
 Selection of the organising Society is decided by a vote of the Board after call for candidatures.